 If you’ve played singles previously, you undoubtedly know all too well that playing singles in pickleball is very different than playing doubles.
 It has the feel of an almost entirely different game.
-Whereas doubles is more about precision, patience and placement, singles tends to reward power, speed and stamina.

 Although there are certainly similar strategies that can be transferred over from the doubles game, a bigger emphasis is placed on each, as you – and only you – are now covering the full 20′ width of the court.
 So, without further ado, here are my top 10 strategies for playing winning singles pickleball – some of which can be transferred over from the doubles game – and some of which are unique to singles.